USS Iwo Jima (LHD-7): 2009–2012

 In 2009, 2010, and 2011, Iwo Jima participated at the annual Fleet Week in New York City.

 On 3 November 2010, Iwo Jima was deployed to Haiti in anticipation of providing humanitarian assistance due to an impending Tropical Storm Tomas.

 On 27 March 2012, Iwo Jima was deployed as part of the Iwo Jima Amphibious Ready Group with Marines from the 24th Marine Expeditionary Unit supporting maritime security operations and security cooperation efforts in the U.S. 5th and 6th Fleet areas of responsibility.

 On 11 April 2012, an MV-22 from VMM-261 crashed near Agadir, Morocco, during a joint training exercise after taking off from USS Iwo Jima.
 Two US Marine crew chiefs were killed and the two pilots were seriously injured.

-A LCAC boat assigned to USS Iwo Jima.

 Early in May 2012, Iwo Jima was operating in the Gulf of Aqaba and in the south of the Red Sea.
 In November 2012, Iwo Jima was dispatched to the eastern Mediterranean, during escalating warfare between Israel and Hamas, in case the evacuation of U.S. citizens from Israel was required, delaying the scheduled return of Iwo Jima to Norfolk.

 2014

-In August 2014, Iwo Jima shifted homeport to Mayport.
+In August 2014, Iwo Jima changed her homeport to Mayport.

 2015

-In January 2015, Iwo Jima, and were positioned off the coast of Yemen on standby to evacuate the staff of the US embassy should the need arise due to the collapse of the Yemeni government.
+In January 2015, Iwo Jima, and were positioned off the coast of Yemen on standby to evacuate the staff of the US embassy if the situation had arisen, due to the collapse of the Yemeni government.